Should you get a Chinese Shar Pei?

 The Chinese Shar Pei

-is not meant to live outdoors as their wrinkly face easily clogs up with dirt, mites and debris which can lead to infections of the skin.
+is not meant to live outdoors as the loose skin on their wrinkly face easily clogs up with dirt, mites and debris which can lead to irritation and inflammation.
 The wrinkles are caused by a genetic mutation in the (HAS2) gene.
 They may look cute, but actually serve a more important purpose.
 They provide protection from serious injury when bitten-attacked by other animals.

 The CBARQ Dog Temperament Research